madara-tribe/Distillation-ResNet-BlazePose/README.md

 # abstract

-This is BlazePose Distillation to student model for being lighten.
+This is BlazePose Distillation to student model for <b>being lighten with few dataset</b>.
 And for getting more clear performance of teacher model.

 <b>This is overall stracture</b>